 - 1. Create a text file named login_disclaimer containing the desired message.
 For a better layout, the text can be in HTML without using Javascript.
 UTF-8 encoding is supported. - 2.
-Log on to the SMC server via the console port or in SSH. - Add the login disclaimer file (without any extension) to the folder data/config.
+Log in to the SMC server via the console of your hypervisor or in SSH. - 3.
+Add the login disclaimer file (without any extension) to the folder data/config.